RBC Banking App

 What should’ve taken 10 seconds took five screens, endless taps, and a forced contact-saving ritual.

 That’s the reality for users trying to send money using RBC’s current app.
-The process is unintuitive, repetitive, and overly complex even for something as basic as paying rent, splitting dinner, or sending cash to family.
+The process is unintuitive, repetitive, and overly complex even for something as basic as paying rent, or sending to family.

 By streamlining the home dashboard and rethinking the transfer flow, this redesign is set to make sending payments fast, familiar, and friction-free.